The6P4C/GPSDOTimeSync/README.md

-# ThunderboltTimeSync
+# GPSDOTimeSync
-Synchronizes a Windows PC's clock using a Trimble Thunderbolt.
+Synchronizes a Windows PC's clock using a GPSDO, such as a Trimble Thunderbolt.